AI2Phil/digame/docs/Database/DATABASE_IMPLEMENTATION_PLAN.md

 - **Production Ready**: Full monitoring, backup, and disaster recovery prepared

 ### 🔄 **Next Steps**
+1. **CRITICAL (Week 1)**: Complete SQLAlchemy 2.0 migration to resolve 300+ deprecation warnings
-1. **Immediate**: Implement extended schema for full platform feature support
+2. **Immediate (Week 2)**: Implement extended schema for full platform feature support
-2. **Short-term**: Add Redis caching and performance monitoring
+3. **Short-term (Month 1)**: Add Redis caching and performance monitoring
-3. **Medium-term**: Database abstraction layer for seamless environment switching
+4. **Medium-term (Month 2-3)**: Database abstraction layer for seamless environment switching
-4. **Long-term**: Microservices preparation and multi-tenant architecture
+5. **Long-term (Month 4+)**: Microservices preparation and multi-tenant architecture

 The database implementation plan provides a **clear, structured path** from the current excellent SQLite foundation to enterprise-scale deployment, ensuring the platform can support all implemented features while maintaining reliability and performance at every stage of growth.

+**CRITICAL RECOMMENDATION**: **Immediately prioritize SQLAlchemy 2.0 migration** to resolve infrastructure stability issues before proceeding with any other development.
+The 300+ deprecation warnings represent a significant technical debt that must be addressed for production readiness and future compatibility.

-**Recommendation**: Continue with SQLite for development while implementing the extended schema to support all platform features, with Docker infrastructure ready for immediate activation when team collaboration or production deployment is needed.
+**Secondary Recommendation**: Continue with SQLite for development while implementing the extended schema to support all platform features, with Docker infrastructure ready for immediate activation when team collaboration or production deployment is needed.